StavrosD/Udacity-Android_Kotlin_Developer-Location_Finder/readme.md

 <li>Code refactored for extensive error handling.</li>

 <li> Added this readme file and some screenshots.</li>

+<li>Added flowcharts for SaveReminderFragment and SelectLocationFragment.
+The most important functionality of these classes is displayed in these flowcharts.</li>
 </ol>

 <h2>Notes</h2>

 <ol>
+<li> Before running the project you should enter your MAPS_API_KEY. <br/>
+The recommended way is to create a "local.properties" file in the projects' root folder and then add  MAPS_API_KEY=...<br/>
+You can also replace the "$MAPS_API_KEY" value inside AndroidManifest.xml.</li>
 <li> Long click on a reminder to delete it and remove the geofence.</li>
 <li> If the geofence is not activated using the emulator:
 <ul>
    <li> Go to the application settings and set "Battery optimization" to "Not optimized" </li>
    <li> Go to the save reminder screen and then on the map.
 While the map is open, the app receives location notifications. </li>
 </ul>
+<li>Before running the tests, run the app, enable the required permissions and turn the location service on.</li>
+<li>Even if the access fine location permission is granted and the location service is on, clicking the "My location" button may not center the map on the device location. <br/>
+In rare cases, such as right after enabling the location service or being located on a location without GPS or wifi coverage. <br/>
+If you have clicked the "My location" button and a location is not available, the map will be centered automatically when the device resolves its' location.</li>
 </ol>
 <h2> Demo </h2>